RADAR-base/RADAR-IoT/README.md

     Currently, implementations for the following sensors are provided -
     - [Google Coral Environment Board Sensors](https://coral.withgoogle.com/products/environmental/): In the modules - [coral_enviro_humidity](sensors/coral_enviro_humidity.py), [coral_enviro_light](coral_enviro_light.py), [coral_enviro_temperature](coral_enviro_temperature.py)

     By **Default** , No Sensors are added to the Configuration.
-This is because this has no value of running without any sensors and also it is hardware dependent and thus we cannot have a default sensor config.
+This is because it is hardware dependent and thus we cannot have a default sensor config.
 If sensor config is not provided, the program will fail with an exception.

 2. **Converters**: Represented by the key `converter` in the config file.
 This is for Serialisation of the messages captured by the sensors and before publishing them.
 It comprises of the following fields -